davxdan/MSDS_6306_DoingDataScience_Case-Study_01/MSDS_6306_DoingDataScience_Case_Study_01.md

 ###7.
 Is there an apparent relationship between the bitterness of the beer and its alcoholic content?
 Draw a scatter plot.
 You are welcome to use the ggplot2 library for graphs.
 Please ignore missing values in your analysis.
 Make your best judgment of a relationship and EXPLAIN your answer.

+>Answer 7

+The chart below indicates that there is possibly a relationship between the bitterness of the beer and its alcoholic content.
+We must emphasize the word possibly; we would need to know more about the samples before definitively stating there is a relationship.

+It seems possible (based on the data provided) that either:

+* bitterness influences alchohol content to be higher

+or

+* alchohol content influences bitterness to be higher.

 ```r
 p <- ggplot(Stage2, aes(Stage2$ABV, Stage2$IBU))
 p + geom_point(size = 1)